kadrion-k/todo-app/README.md

  - Click on a task to mark it as completed.
 The task will have a strike-through effect.

-3.Delete a Task:
+3. Delete a Task:

  - Click the "×" button on the task to remove it from the list.

-3. Persist Data:
+4. Persist Data:

  - The tasks are saved in the browser's localStorage.
 When the page is refreshed, the tasks will still be available.